ueberdosis/glyphfinder-landingpage/README.md

 [![Sponsor](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub)](https://github.com/sponsors/ueberdosis)

 This landingpage is used to promote [Glyphfinder](https://github.com/ueberdosis/glyphfinder-landing) (which is open source, too).
-We used Gridsome (based on Vue.js) as a static site generator.
-The master branch is deployed to https://www.glyphfinder.com on push.
+We use [Gridsome](https://gridsome.org/) (based on Vue.js) as a static site generator.
+Funfact: The master branch is deployed to https://www.glyphfinder.com on push.

 <img width="452" alt="VMhqvQhFOy" src="https://user-images.githubusercontent.com/2500670/87650646-40679f80-c752-11ea-9c21-e65f1b0097a9.png">